Christian Bethancourt Player Props: Rays vs. Orioles

 Orioles Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Orioles pitching staff ranks 10th in MLB.
+- The nine strikeouts per nine innings compiled by the Orioles pitching staff ranks 11th in the league.

-- The Orioles have a 4.45 team ERA that ranks 16th among all league pitching staffs.
+- The Orioles have the 16th-ranked team ERA among all league pitching staffs (4.34).

-- The Orioles rank 18th in baseball in home runs allowed (42 total, 1.2 per game).
+- Orioles pitchers combine to rank 22nd in baseball in home runs allowed (46 total, 1.3 per game).

-- Gibson gets the start for the Orioles, his eighth of the season.
-He is 4-1 with a 4.61 ERA and 27 strikeouts through 41 2/3 innings pitched.
+- The Orioles are sending Kremer (3-1) out to make his eighth start of the season.
+He is 3-1 with a 5.80 ERA and 28 strikeouts through 35 2/3 innings pitched.

-- His last appearance came on Wednesday against the Kansas City Royals, when the right-hander threw 6 2/3 innings, surrendering six earned runs while giving up 10 hits.
+- In his last time out on Friday, the right-hander went six innings against the Atlanta Braves, allowing one earned run while surrendering six hits.

+- The 27-year-old has a 5.80 ERA and 7.1 strikeouts per nine innings across seven games this season, while giving up a batting average of .308 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.